 In the late 1990s, however, climbers began exploring and establishing routes on two cliffs close to Newhalem and one at the far end of the Gorge, near Diablo Lake.
-Soon after, a bouldering area was discovered partway up the Gorge.
 To date, more than 20 sport routes have been established, ranging from 5.9 to 5.13.
-There are also more than 40 boulder problems from V0 to V10.
 The potential for much more climbing exists.
 A partial online guide to one of the cliffs can be found at Newhalem online guide.

 Newhalem’s rock is Skagit gneiss, a metamorphic rock that resembles granite.
 Although there are occasional loose flakes, the rock is generally sound and high-quality.
 Many walls are consistently overhanging.
 The walls are also deceptively large, growing in scale when you reach the base.
 There are very few cracks.